pkarsy/TasmotaBerryTime/ds3231/README.md

 ![DS3231 breakout](ds3231.jpg)

-**For the impatient, yes the design of this breakout is poor, but for 3.3V boards (ESP32, STM32 etc) no moifications are necessary.
+**For the impatient, yes the design of this breakout is poor, but for 3.3V boards (ESP32, STM32 etc) no modifications are necessary.
 Just put a good quility CR2032 (Not LIR !) and you are OK.**

 More details now :
 The most popular (on online stores) breakout, has a weird/poor design choice.
 In particular it has a primitive charging circuitry (a diode and a resistor in series) and is trying to charge a rechargeable coin cell (LIR2032).
 Most of the time however the breakout is sold with a normal (CR2032) or no battery at all.
 The use of a rechargeable battery is a somewhat problematic choice anyway :